Repo-LB/Assembly/README.md

 # Assembly

 This repository mostly contains machine language code for Intel's x86 CPUs.
-A script for the windows command line is also available to help compile Assembly programs to binaries.
+A script for the windows command line is also available to help compile assembly programs to disc images.

 Contents :